 Sabin Zahirovic is a PhD candidate at the School of Geosciences in the University of Sydney conducting research on the plate tectonic history and evolving geography of our planet through geological time.
 Sabin has studied the history of the collision between the Indian and Eurasian continent that was responsible for the uplift of the Himalayas and Tibet.

 Maria Seton is an Australian Postdoctoral Fellow at the School of Geosciences, University of Sydney.
 She works in the field of plate tectonics and geodynamics, reconstructing the configurations of the continents and ocean basins over hundreds of millions of years using GPlates, a Virtual Geological Observatory prototype.

 Dr Shelley Wickham is a post-doctoral fellow at Harvard Medical School in the Dana-Farber Cancer Institute.
 Working in Associate Professor William Shih’s lab, the entire lab uses an open-source electronic lab book.
 Shelley shares her research story.

 As a final year veterinary student, Chairman of the NeCTAR project Board, Dr Graham Mitchell AO wrote an essay on the thymus gland - and has been hooked on immunology ever since.
 Today he is one of Australia's top biological scientists and holds an Order of Australia.

-NeCTAR is an Australian Government project conducted as part of the Super Science initiative and financed by the Education Investment Fund.
-The University of Melbourne has been appointed the lead agent by the Commonwealth of Australia, Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education.
+NeCTAR is an initiative of the Australian Government being conducted as part of the Super Science Initiative and financed from the Education Investment Fund, and the National Collaborative Research Infrastructure Strategy.
+The University of Melbourne has been appointed the lead agent.